Urban Art Street Art in New York

 6. The Bushwick Collective

 Bushwick native Joe Ficalora has made his neighborhood a must-see by creating a 12-block outdoor museum that showcases graffiti artists from around the world.
-As you wander the streets near Jefferson Street L Station, be sure to spot Rosk & Loste, a Sicilian duo, and Vexx's tiger-themed mural.
-Address: Starts at Troutman St. and St. Nicholas Ave
+As you stroll the streets near the Jefferson Street L station, keep an eye out for Sicilian duo Rosk & Loste and Vexx’s tiger-themed mural.
+Address: Starts at Troutman St. and St. Nicholas Ave.

 7. The temple of graffiti

-This wall in East Harlem was founded in 1980 by Ray Rodriguez, an activist who wanted to promote the positive attributes of graffiti.
-It has since transformed into a place where graffiti can thrive and hip-hop culture can be embraced.
+This East Harlem wall was founded in 1980 by Ray Rodriguez, an activist who wanted to promote the positive attributes of graffiti.
+It has since evolved into a place where graffiti can thrive and hip-hop culture can be embraced.

 • Address: 106th St at Park Ave